LukeGrahamLandry/llvm_of_jvm/devlog.md

 There's a speed/space trade off: do you make a chain of vtables that point to each other or does each subclass get a whole new one?
 Its such tiny space tho.

-for inheriting vtable, there's no const_load so need to keep around both the value and the pointer to the global containing the value
+for inheriting vtable, there's no const_load so need to keep around both the value and the pointer to the global containing the value.

+long time spent on i was emitting unreachable for a method called virtually because it got seen by the vtable thing first so it declared it but it never saw it actually get called.
+TODO: make it an assertion not evil llvm magic whatever it wants unreachable. which.... means it is infact calling the right method. so i do infact have working vtables, i just also have dead code elimination that fucks them up.

 ## Fields & Inheritance (Nov 28)